odoo/documentation/legal/terms/partnership.rst

 immediately upon receipt of the annual invoice sent by ODOO.
 The fees will be specified in writing at the time of signature of this agreement.

-PARTNER acknowledges that the abovementioned partnership fees are not refundable.
+PARTNER acknowledges that the above-mentioned partnership fees are not refundable.

 The "Partnership Entry" fee shall be paid before the activation of this Agreement, and applies for new partners only.